Linearized transverse diffeomorphism invariant spin-2 theories via gauge invariants: NSTDiff models via Bardeen variables

 Since the general NSTDiff model (\ref{labc}) can either be brought to the form (\ref{lc}) or (\ref{lnswtd}), henceforth we refer to the latter models as our definition of a general NSTDiff model without loss of generality and the r-shift has reduced the effective number of arbitrary constants to only two: $(c,B)$.
 Next we investigate the particle content of (\ref{lc}) and (\ref{lnswtd}).

 We will show in the next subsection that ${\cal L}_{NSD}(c)$ can be written in terms of NSDiff gauge invariants $I_A^{NSD}$, $A=1,2, \cdots, N_I^{NSD}$ where $N_I^{NSD} = D^2-[D+D(D-1)/2-(D-1)]$.
 The transverse condition $\p^{\mu}\eps_{\mu}^T=0$ reduces one unit of gauge parameters which leads to one extra gauge invariant which we chose to be the trace $h$ again.
 Thus, we will use the following basis for the NSTDiff invariants $I_{\tilde{A}}^{NSTD}=\left\lbrace I_A^{NSD} , h \right\rbrace $.
-In order to find out the content of (\ref{lc}) we only need to know the content of ${\cal L}_{NSD}(c)$ which, for arbitrary values of $c$, has first appeared in \cite{rank-2} where its content has been investigated\footnote{The model ${\cal L}_{NSD}(c)$ corresponds to the ${\cal L}(a_1)$ theory in \cite{rank-2} with the map $c=a_1-1/4$.} via a Lagrangian method based on the introduction of an auxiliary vector field and confirmed in \cite{bds} via the usual hamiltonian Dirac method.
+In order to find out the content of (\ref{lc}) we only need to know the content of ${\cal L}_{NSD}(c)$.
+Its content has been investigated via a Lagrangian method based on the introduction of an auxiliary vector field and confirmed in \cite{bds} via the usual hamiltonian Dirac method.
 The model ${\cal L}_{NSD}(c)$ has been rediscovered recently in \cite{bhbd}, where it is named type 3, as a special case of linearized NGR about Minkowski space.
 In the next subsection, we show via gauge invariants that it describes, see also \cite{rank-2}, a physical massless spin-2 particle and a spin-0 particle which is physical if either $c>0$ or $c <- c_D$ where

 \be c_D = \frac{(D-2)}{2(D-1)}\ .\ee

 \no At the border cases $c=0$ and $ c=-c_D$ the spin-0 particle disappears.
 At $c=0$ the transverse condition on the antisymmetric shifts is lifted ($\Lambda_{\mu\nu}^T \to \Lambda_{\mu\nu}$) and we can gauge away $B_{\mu\nu}$ and arriving at the usual EH model.
 At $c=-c_D$ there appears a Weyl symmetry ($\delta e_{\mu\nu} = \sigma\, \eta_{\mu\nu}$) so we have a NSWDiff model, previously found even earlier in \cite{cmu} and also rediscovered in \cite{bhbd} where it is called type 8.
 So regarding (\ref{lc}) we conclude that we have a massless spin-2 particle and two physical spin-0 particles if $B>0$ and either $c>0$ or $c<-c_D$.